 People go boating for several reasons.
 Sometimes you just want to spend some quality time with your family out on the water.
 In other instances, you may want to entertain some friends and catch a couple of beers while you’re at it.

 For some, it’s the perfect opportunity to get away from the hustle and bustle of day-to-day life and spend a night or two surrounded by nothing but the open ocean.
 Most boats are designed to do a bit of everything.
 You can use them for angling, day cruising, entertaining, and even for overnighting.

 Bass boats, on the other hand, are slightly different.
 You can’t use them for anything other than freshwater fishing.
 They are highly-focused and specifically built to give you the best and most efficient fishing experience yet.

 Although they are called “bass boats,” you can also use them to catch other kinds of freshwater fish.
-That being said, we’ve reviewed the 7 best bass boats for 2020 and put together a comprehensive buyer’s guide to help you choose the best vessel for your needs.
+That being said, we’ve reviewed the 7 best bass boats and put together a comprehensive buyer’s guide to help you choose the best vessel for your needs.